YoussefDaoud99/Radar-Threat-Detection-with-Sklearn-MVA/Readme.md

 - test

 The annotations for each set are available in the labels_<train or test>.json file which gives the filename -> threat or non-threat label.

+The main work is in **Radar Threat Detection with Sklearn - MVA.ipynb** notebook.